 Another “Make It & Take It” course, students receive direct instruction during this 8-10 week workshop series to design, build, and fly a remote controlled airplane.
 Course costs include access to tools, training, simulator use, controller, flight coaching, all materials, and RC6 Club membership.
-All ages welcome, contact Nelson to schedule a session at email@example.com.
-Current classes meet Thursday from 6:00-8:00pm.$150 for members, $225 for nonmembers
+All ages welcome, contact Nelson at firstname.lastname@example.org for current class day and time.$150 for members, $225 for nonmembers

 A Makerspace is a community run space where people can gather to create, collaborate and learn.
 The Staunton Makerspace has grown to support collaboration across boundaires of science and art, technlogy and craft, to invent novel objects and works of art.
 Check out our Equipment Wiki for more information about our tools, keeping in mind that we are still in the process of recovering our equipment from our fire.
 The Makerspace is now located at 17 N. Central Avenue in lovely downtown Staunton, Virginia.

 Are you telecommuting to work, or running a small business out of your house?
 Co-working locations offer a collegiate working environment that provides shared resources (such as high speed internet and an espresso machine) in a clean open space that offers an office like atmosphere that can make your day a little brighter and friendlier.
 As the Makerspace has grown we've established an agreement with Vohtr (a native Staunton startup) to help seperate the noisy workshop from the quieter desk workers.
 You can find the co-working space at 101 W. Frederick St. on the third floor.